artem-ost/TTT/README.md

 # TTT
 Tic-Tac-Toe on C++ by me.
-Export project and open in VS or VS Code, and run code.
+Export project and open in VS or VS Code and run code.